pkdevboxy/crom/README.md

 var format = crom.require("https://github.com/d3/d3-format"); // a full url
 ```

-Thus, Crom retains the convenience of working with short names; it just makes it so whatever names you like to use locally are explicitly defined so they have the same definition globally, all without requiring a central registry.
+Thus, Crom retains the convenience of working with short names.
+Crom guarantees that the names you prefer locally are explicitly defined so they have the same definition globally, all without a central registry.